Need Microscopes for your Lab?

 The typical upright compound microscope consists of the following parts (see figure 1, from the bottom up) (BIO1000F practical manual, 2017; New York Microscope Company, 2019):

-Light intensity control: Knob used to adjust the amount of light that reaches the specimen or slide from the base illumination.
+Light intensity control: Knob is used to adjust the amount of light that reaches the specimen or slide from the base illumination.

 Light (or Illumination): The light used to illuminate the specimen from the base of the microscope.
 Low voltage halogen bulbs or LED are the most commonly used sources of illumination for compound microscopes.